A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Code Smell Detection: Introduction

+Code smells are indicators of underlying design or implementation issues that may degrade software quality \cite{fowler1999refactoring}, particularly in terms of maintainability \cite{palomba2018maintainability}, readability \cite{abbes2011empirical}, and testability \cite{chatzigeorgiou2010investigating}.
+Detecting code smells helps to uncover software design flaws that lead to potential problems in future development and maintenance \cite{fowler1999refactoring, lanza2007object, moha2010decor}.
+However, manual identification of code smells is often time-consuming and cost-prohibitive \cite{prokic2024prescriptive}, which has prompted extensive research into automated detection techniques.

+Early work predominantly relied on heuristics-based detectors \cite{marinescu2004detection, morales2017on, moha2010decor}.
+These methods apply manually curated features and thresholds to discriminate between smelly and non-smelly instances \cite{azeem2019machine}.
+While effective in some settings, such static tools exhibit well-documented shortcomings \cite{fernandes2016review, zhang2011code}: their performance is highly sensitive to threshold selection, they offer limited semantic understanding, and their results often diverge from human judgment due to the inherent subjectivity of code smells \cite{azeem2019machine, fontana2016antipattern, mantyla2006subjective, schumacher2010building}.

-To address these issues, many researchers have incorporated machine learning (ML) and deep learning (DL) algorithms to mitigate the performance instability in code smell detection that arises from the manual threshold-setting process in traditional detectors \cite{fontana2013code, arcelli2016comparing, sharma2021code, liu2021deep}.
-By learning to discern between smelly and non-smelly code elements, ML and DL techniques offer a solution to the subjectivity problem inherent in heuristics-based methods \cite{nucci2018detecting}.
-However, despite these advancements, ML and DL methods still face significant challenges in achieving considerable performance for code smell detection \cite{pereira2022code, alazba2023deep}.
+To overcome these limitations, researchers have increasingly incorporated Machine Learning (ML) and Deep Learning (DL) algorithms for code smell detection.
+These approaches aim to mitigate the performance instability inherent in the manual threshold-setting of heuristics-based detectors \cite{fontana2013code, fontana2016comparing, sharma2021code, liu2021deep}.
+By reducing reliance on rigid thresholds, ML and DL models can partially learn semantic cues \cite{nucci2018detecting}.
+Nonetheless, recent studies indicate that these models still struggle to achieve considerable performance \cite{pereira2022code, alazba2023deep}, as they frequently fail to capture the deeper semantic and structural relationships within source code.